eGovPDX/portlandor/README.md

 1. Use the issue ID from Jira for a new feature branch name to start work: `git checkout -b powr-[ID]` to create and checkout a new branch.
 (We use lowercase for the branch name to help create Pantheon multidev environments correctly.)
 If the branch already exists, you may use `git checkout powr-[ID]` to switch to your branch.
 1. At the start of every sprint you should update your local database with a copy of the database from Dev.
    1. Go to the Pantheon dashboard for portlandor
-   1. Got to Backups for the Dev environment
+   1. Go to Backups for the Dev environment
    1. Download the latest database backup to the /artifacts directory of your local project
    1. From within the artifacts directory, run `lando db-import portlandor_dev_2018-04-12T00-00-00_UTC_database.sql.gz`.
 (This is just an example, you'll need to use the actual filename of the database dump you downloaded.)
 1. Build your local environment to match master by running the following commands